spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 ]
 ```

-Then the data being passed to the feature component:
+Then the data being passed to the feature component looks like this:

 ```js
 {